BoltApp/bolt-demandware-composable-managed/for-pwa-kit-2.x/README.md

 1. Clone this repository to your local, and copy the folder `for-pwa-kit-2.x/bolt` to `your_project_path/app/components`

-2. Update the properties of `engines` in the bolt_pwa_kit/package.json
+2. Make sure the properties of `engines` in the `your_project_path/package.json` use correct node version

     ```sh
     "engines": {